NataliaVelasquez18/Pewlett_Hackard/README.md

 2. Download [Visual Studio Code](https://code.visualstudio.com/) for your operating system.

 ---

 ## Data Modeling

 ### Identifying Data Relationships

 In the database_creation_csv_files folder there are 6 csv files with employee data such as salaries, employees, managers by department, employees by department, titles, and departments.
-You will use this files to create your database.

-Despite there are numerous types of keys, for our purposes, we will focus on primary keys and foreign keys.
+These files will be our tables for our database.
+Feel free to open and examine the tables to get familiar with the data.

 ### Entity Relationship Diagrams (ERD)

-In the ERD_and_queries folder you can find our Entity_Relationship_Diagram.sql file.

-You can use the free version of [Quick DBD](https://www.quickdatabasediagrams.com/) to make the process smooth and be able to see the table relationships graphically.
+In the ERD_and_queries folder you can find the Entity_Relationship_Diagram.sql file.
+You will use Visual Studio Code to open the file and see the table relationships and data types of each column in our 6 tables.

-%%%%%%%%Image of our ERD
+%%%picture of our file open with VScode

-With the free version you canno save the file so just can copy the information and paste it on a new empty .sql file that you can create on
+If you are a more of a visual person and would like to visualize the table relationships graphically before we create our database, go to [Quick DBD](https://www.quickdatabasediagrams.com/) website and click **try the app**.
+The editor will open in the same page, **click exit tour**, then **select all the text** on the left hand side of the panel and delete it.

+%%%% image of the deleted text

+After this, **paste** the content of the Entity_Relationship_Diagram.sql file into the editor and on the right hand side, you will be able to see graphically the 6 tables and its respective relationships.
+You can drag to spread the tables as you like in case they show overlaping each other.

+%%%% image of the tables on Quick DBD

 ---

 ## Data Engineering